 “The open rolling country around Barrington was an invitation to the enjoyment of horseback riding, and a group of the earlier residents who were interested in that form of recreation organized the Riding Club of Barrington Hills and laid out a system of bridle paths that enabled one to enjoy the beauty of this countryside from the back of a horse.”

-Over the last three quarters of a century, even as farms disappeared and large land parcels have been subdivided, the Riding Club has maintained nearly 70 miles of pristine trails.
+Over the last three quarters of a century, even as some of the historic gentlemen's farms disappeared and large land parcels have been subdivided, the Riding Club has maintained nearly 70 miles of pristine trails which include both permissive and permanent deeded easements.
+The Riding Club founded what has now become the Barrington Hills Park District's Riding Center and also maintains the bridle paths in the Cook County Forest Preserve's Spring Creek site.

 Additionally, because of our network of private trails the club is a core component and defender of Barrington Hills’ 5-acre minimum zoning.
 If the Riding Club was not continuously protecting Barrington Hills' equestrian history, large developers would be much more likely to succeed in subdividing our village into another high-density suburb.
 This would go against the Village of Barrington Hills’ comprehensive plan and destroy our rich equestrian history.